Series: Condemned (#4)

 Word count: 46,000

-NOTE TO READERS: Vagrant is a new adult dark romance with disturbing themes and explicit content, including sexual scenes and violence that may offend some.
+NOTE TO READERS: VAGRANT is a dark romance with disturbing themes and explicit content, including sexual scenes and violence that may offend some.
 Intended for mature audiences.
+Please begin with Torrent, Rampant, and Fervent before reading Vagrant.
 Part 4 of the Condemned series.
-This is not a stand-alone read.

 WHAT READERS ARE SAYING